Keeping time with the human genome

 Impact of the human genome on chronobiology

-Recently, an autosomal dominant sleep disorder characterized by debilitating early sleep onset and offset was shown to involve a missense mutation in the CKIepsilon binding region of hPER2; the mutation leads to decreased phosphorylation of hPER2 by CKIepsilon in vitro14.
+Recently, an autosomal dominant sleep disorder characterized by debilitating early sleep onset and offset was shown to involve a missense mutation in the CKI binding region of hPER2; the mutation leads to decreased phosphorylation of hPER2 by CKI in vitro14.
 Linkage analysis identified a candidate locus in the affected family, and the chromosomal location of known clock genes from the human genome provided a short-cut in the search.
 Identified polymorphisms within human clock genes may aid genetic analysis of other rhythm-related traits, such as the early riser 'lark' and the late riser 'owl' phenotypes15.

 The completed human genome sequence will also have a significant impact on the study of circadian output systems.
 One of the most profound discoveries of the mammalian clock gene 'era' has been the finding that clock genes in mice and humans are widely expressed throughout the body, where they seem to participate in local circadian oscillator function2.
 These peripheral oscillators are dampened, and require cyclic input from the master clock in the SCN for sustained rhythmicity.
 Local clock-controlled genes in peripheral organs would provide the flexibility needed to control the circadian rhythms present in these tissues.